How much do I need to retire?

 Priorities change slightly as you move through your retirement years.
 Our members tend to spend relatively less on food and drink, housing payments and recreation as they get older, but more on utility bills, health, and insurance premiums.

-The chart below shows annual spending for retired couples.
+The charts below show annual spending for a single person and retired couples.

-We’ve highlighted two levels of spending – those with a comfortable retirement, allowing a few extras, and those with a more luxurious lifestyle.
+We’ve highlighted three levels of spending – paying for essentials, funding a comfortable retirement, allowing a few extras, and being able to have a more luxurious lifestyle.

 How much money will you need in your total pension pot?